DoctorMcKay/node-websocket13-jsonrpc/README.md

 As a JSON-RPC notification requires no response, `handler` should not return anything.

 ### notify(group, name[, params])
 - `group` - String name of group to send notification to.
-Use `'all'` to send a notification to all active clients.
+Use `null` to send a notification to all active clients.
 - `name` - String name of notification to send
 - `params` - Any data type

 Sends a JSON-RPC notification to an entire group at once.

+### notifyAll(name[, params])
+- `name` - String name of notification to send
+- `params` - Any data type

+Sends a JSON-RPC notification to all connected clients.